Quickstart¶

 Create a .env

-file in your text editor and configure your API key and model:
+file in your project root (the directory where you run CLI commands) and configure your API key and model:

 # For Anthropic (Claude Sonnet 4.0)